gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-04-22-resurrecting-an-asmedia-usb-hard-drive-enclosure.md

 ## Lights out

-The only change after all of this is that the drive enclosure no longer shows a light when powered on, which is a minor inconvenience in the grand scheme of things.
+The only change after all of this is that the drive enclosure no longer shows a LED when powered on, which is a minor inconvenience in the grand scheme of things.

+The LED can be enabled by flashing a slightly less than newest firmware (version [200416_D143_00](https://www.usbdev.ru/files/asmedia/asmt2235firmware/)).
+At this point, given that it's proven these firmware updates do contain fixes, I think I'd rather be on the latest version.